Abd al-Rahman I: Fight for power

-Upon landing in al-Andalus, Abd al-Rahman was greeted by clients Abu Uthman and Ibn Khalid and an escort of 300 cavalry.
+Upon landing in Torrox, al-Andalus, Abd al-Rahman was greeted by clients Abu Uthman and Ibn Khalid and an escort of 300 cavalry.
 During his brief time in Málaga, he was able to amass local support quickly.
 Waves of people made their way to Málaga to pay respect to the prince they thought was dead, including many of the aforementioned Syrians.
 One famous story that persisted through history related to a gift Abd al-Rahman was given while in Málaga.
 The gift was a beautiful young slave girl, but Abd al-Rahman humbly returned her to her previous master.